 4 Factors To Check Before Buying Air Doors

-All air curtains will do the job of keeping the conditioned air in quite well.
-Nonetheless, there are some that will be brilliant at doing that, look great, and will spend less energy than others.
+All residential air curtains will do the job of keeping the conditioned air inside the house quite well.
+Nonetheless, some will be brilliant at doing that, look great, and spend less energy than others.

 The 4 key specs to check when looking at any air curtain are:

 - Airflow (the most important spec by far).
 Higher airflow is preferred to ensure not even the most powerfully-winged flies enter the area.
 These are also the most efficient at the high-temperature difference between indoors and outdoors.
-Anything above 800 CFM (cubic meters of air per hour) is considered a very good airflow rate.
+Anything above 800 CFM (cubic meters of air per hour) is considered an excellent airflow rate.

 - Noise levels.
 Obviously, we want the air door to be completely noticeable.
 The quiet (below 55 dB) units are preferred.

 - Power.
 Be sure to check what the wattage is.
 The more powerful (above 300W) air curtains will do a better job, but the electricity bill will be higher as well.

 - Available width.
 If you have 48” wide doors and the offered air curtain is 36” wide, you have yourself a problem (about 12” wide, in fact).
 Always check if you can get a wide-enough model.